The Canterbury Pilgrims (De Koven)

 The Canterbury Pilgrims is an opera by the American composer Reginald De Koven.
-It premiered at the Metropolitan Opera House on March 8, 1917 just as the US was on the verge of declaring war on Germany.
+It premiered at the Metropolitan Opera House on March 8, 1917 just as the United States was on the verge of declaring war on Germany.
 The unfolding world events caused its cancellation after just five performances.
 The libretto, written by Percy MacKaye, is loosely based on Geoffrey Chaucer's The Canterbury Tales.